- Michael Latz, Principal Investigator. Ph.D. in Marine Biology, UC Santa Barbara.

 - John Stires, 2014-2017.
 Ph.D. in Chemistry, UC San Diego.
 Research: Relationship of dinoflagellate cell mechanical properties and physiological mechanosensitivity, using bioluminescence as a reporter system.

 - Dimitri Deheyn, 1996-2004.
 Ph.D.
 Free University of Brussels, Belgium.
 Research: Bioluminescence assays in ecotoxicology.
-Currently Research Scientist at Scripps.
+Currently Research Biologist at Scripps Oceanography.

 - Lilian Busse, 2003-2004.
 Ph.D.
 Technical University of Berlin, Germany.
 Research: Long time scale changes in phytoplankton biodiversity.
-Currently a member of the San Diego Regional Quality Water Board.
+Currently Vice President of the Germain Environmental Agency.

 - Aaron Hartmann, Ph.D.
 2014.
 Research: Effects of environment and life history strategy on coral reproductive success.
-Currently a postdoctoral scientist at San Diego State University.
+Currently a research scientist at Harvard University.

 - Kelly Jin.
 M.S.
 Biology 2012.
 Research: Calcium regulation in the signaling pathway for dinoflagellate bioluminescence.
-Currently a Ph.D. graduate student in the department of Molecular Medicine and Mechanisms of Disease at the University of Washington.
+Currently a scientist at the Allen Institute for Brain Science, Seattle, Washington.

 - Melissa Roth.
 Ph.D.
 2010.
 Research: Coral fluorescence and its potential as an indicator of coral health.
-Currently a postdoctoral scientist at University of California Berkeley.
+Currently a research scientist at University of California Berkeley.

-- Elisa Maldonado.
+- Elisa Maldonado Greene.
 Ph.D.
 2009.
 Research: Effect of environmental conditions on grazing and growth of echinoderm larvae.
-Currently graduate student outreach officer at UC San Diego.
+Currently Director Office of Undergraduate Research at University of San Diego.

 - Kimberly Hoyt.
 M.S.
 2009.
 Research: Metal contamination of marsh plants in San Diego County.